456dev/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

     getEnergyUsage() -> number
     ```

-    Returns the energy usage of the whole RS System in FE/t.
+    Returns the energy usage of the whole ME System in FE/t.

     ---